Latest News

 While EV startups were building factories in China, the legacy Chinese automakers searched for new markets for gasoline cars to maintain their underutilized plants.

-In Warsaw, Poland on a sunny September day, new SUVs bearing chrome "BEIJING' logos dotted the Plaza dealership.
+In Warsaw, Poland on a sunny September day, new SUVs bearing chrome "BEIJING' logos lined up the Plaza dealership.
 These SUVs were powered by gasoline engines made by BAIC, an automaker owned and operated by the Beijing city government.

 BAIC is one of 33 Chinese brands to have announced or launched Poland sales, with many selling exclusively or primarily gasoline-powered cars, according to company announcements.
 GlobalData's sales figures also show that BAIC was among the first Chinese brands in Poland.
 Jerzy Przadka is BAIC's Poland Manager.
 He said that there are so few Chinese midsized SUVs with distinguishable features, and many of them look alike, that Poles cannot tell the difference.

 Marcin Slomkowski is the country manager of GAC and Geely at Jameel Motors.
-He called the new Chinese competitors that have entered Poland a "simple madness," noting that "local-market expertise" will be the "key to survival."
+He called the new Chinese competitors that have entered Poland a "simple madness" and said local market expertise would be the "key to survival."

 Inchcape is a global distributor of autos.
 Most of the contracts it has signed recently are with Chinese automakers who have entered emerging markets.